digikraaft/laravel-paystack-subscription-demo/README.md

 # Usage
 1. Clone or Download this repo
-2. Create `.env` file with relevant database information
+2. Create `.env` file with relevant database and Paystack secret keys details
 3. Run migrations using the artisan command `php artisan migrate`